1. ABOUT TOPICS-MDS

 1.3 How is TOPICS-MDS organized?

 TOPICS-MDS project was carried out as a collaborative effort between the eight medical research centres in the Netherlands, with Radboud University Medical Center serving as the central institution.
-A Project Group was established to advise on the development and maintenance of TOPICS-MDS and comprised of twelve members, a single representative from each medical centre and four additional working group members with expertise in database management and epidemiology.
-To ensure the commitment of all involved parties, TOPICS-MDS project was overseen by a nationally representative Steering Committee comprised of eight stakeholders from different geographical regions within the national network.
+A Project Group was established to advise on the development and maintenance of TOPICS-MDS.

 1.4 How is TOPICS-MDS funded?

-TOPICS Data Sharing Initiative is funded by The National Care for the Elderly Programme on behalf of the Organisation of Health Research and Development (ZonMw – The Netherlands).
-For further information, please visit the Dutch National Care for the Elderly Programme website.
+TOPICS-MDS Data Sharing Inititiative was initially funded by the National Care for the Elderly Programme on behalf of the Organisation of Health Research and Development (ZonMw – The Netherlands).
+For further information, pleadse visit the Dutch National Care for the Elderly Programme website and the Memorabel website.

 1.5 How long is the study scheduled to run for?

-TOPICS-MDS is currently funded through 2015.
-Additional funding sources are being sought to promote the sustainability of the database.
+TOPICS-MDS is currently funded through 2020.
+Additional funding sources are being sought to promote the sustainability of the database and to carry out studies that are in line with the TOPICS-MDS mission.
+News on funding will be published under News on this website.

 2. DATA ACCESS